Angiogram Procedure

 Preparation For The Procedure

-Your doctor will review your medical history, and in some cases may perform a physical exam to check everything is fine before starting.
-Then you will be provided with a hospital gown and required to remove things like contact lenses, glasses, jewelry, glasses and hair pins or clips.
+Then, you will be given a hospital gown and required to remove things like contact lenses, glasses, jewellery, and hair pins or clips.
 Finally, you will be required to empty your bladder before beginning the procedure.

 Procedure Steps